 The more compellingly you weave these fundamental messages into everything you do, everything you say, and everything your team says and does, the greater your competitive advantage … And the more your product or service is worth in the marketplace.

 The most careless approach to building your business is to decide what your marketplace really wants or needs without first talking to them about it.
 You owe it both to them and to yourself, because what you think is important to your prospects and customers may in fact be totally unimportant.
 What you could ignore may actually be all-important.
 Doing this research will allow you to focus on the key issues behind your customer’s buying decisions and true needs.
-The moment you understand what they really want and need, what they’re drawn to and repelled by, you’ll become so much better connected to them.
+The moment you understand what they really want, need and expect and what they’re drawn to and repelled by, you’ll become so much better connected to them.
 You’re able to be more persuasive because you’ll be in alignment with what your customers are really looking for.
 And if you do this right, don’t be at all surprised if a lot of your competitor’s customers start flocking to you in the process.

 Your commitment statement is typically a series of 8-12 prioritised bullet points that set out your customer promise.
 They should explain what your business does and stands for, what someone can expect when they buy from you, how your business is seen in the marketplace and where it is going.
 It should also explain what you do to provide memorable service, how you go the extra mile and what you have to do to achieve your long term vision.
 Your commitment statement sets your business apart from your competition.
 It can be used in many different ways to build confidence and certainty and accelerate the customer’s buying decision.

 4. Behind The Scenes Journey